School Supplies

 Important Things to Note

-Exam schedules come out later in the semester, but they are usually held Monday – Saturday in either a morning (9:30 AM – 12 PM), afternoon (2 PM – 4:30 PM), or evening slot (6:30 PM to 9:00 PM).
+Final exam schedules come out later in the semester, but they are usually held Monday – Saturday in either a morning (9:30 AM – 12 PM), afternoon (2 PM – 4:30 PM), or evening slot (6:30 PM to 9:00 PM).

 Every day, you will have at least one hour-long break between classes, which acts as a lunch period (this break may not occur at the same time every day).
 We recommend you use it to take a break and eat with friends!
 Be sure to check out some of our food recommendations.

-One amazing thing about U of T is “U of T time”!
+One unique thing about U of T is “U of T time”!
 All classes start ten minutes after the hour.
-For example, if your timetable indicates you have a class starting at 2:00 PM, the instructor will begin teaching only at 2:10 PM.
+For example, if your timetable indicates you have a class starting at 2:00 PM, the instructor will begin teaching at 2:10 PM.
 This gives you time to travel between buildings to get from one class to another.

 First-year schedules usually cannot be rearranged unless religious, medical, Varsity athletic, or other important accommodations need to be made.
 If you have a significant request, we encourage you to speak with your academic advisor.